StarPlayrX/bigmac/README.md

 4. Use Start up disk (top left to select your installation)

-## Big Mac install scripts can run from a Recovery or Installer disk
+## bigmac install scripts can run from a Recovery or Installer disk
 1. Use a second USB drive and put Big Mac on it.
 2. Omit the word `sudo`
 3. `cd /Volumes`